Marion Perkins: Early life

-Marion Perkins was born in Arkansas in 1908 where he lived with his grandparents.
+Marion Perkins was born in Arkansas in 1908 and he lived there with his grandparents.
 He relocated to Chicago at the age of 8.
 Perkins attended Wendell Phillips Elementary and High School, but did not graduate.
 He was, however, raised by his aunt after the sudden death of both of his parents.
 His education is best understood to be self-taught.
 He had only received basic instruction by Simon Gordon from a local YMCA.
 Simon Gordon also became a well-known figure in the world of sculpting.

 Personal life

-During the depression, Perkins settled down with Eva Gillion – his new wife – and bought a house in the South Side, known then as Bronzeville.
+During the Depression, Perkins settled down with Eva Gillion – his new wife – and bought a house in the South Side, known then as Bronzeville.
 He and Eva made great efforts to network and meet the great intellectuals and authors Chicago had to offer.
 He then had three sons, Robert, Toussaint, and Eugene, with his wife Eva.
 After his untimely death, his wife soon perished, but the family made an account of his life as well as set up a foundation.
-Perkins and his wife, Eva Gillion, had three sons, Robert, Toussaint and Eugene.

 Philosophy, ideology, and beliefs

 Marion became known as an avid outspoken believer in social equality, inclusion, and black expression.
 His voice as an artist from the South Side resonated with many young black Americans.
 Perkins said at many occasions that he wanted to inspire young, African-American boys who were put down by society.
-He sought to improve the image of the impoverished and racially segregated slums in Chicago's South side.
+He sought to improve the image of the impoverished and racially segregated slums in Chicago's South Side.

 He also writes about disparities and often discusses what he believes would be a better system: communism.
 He joined an artistic "awakened" communist group in Chicago.
-Around 1948, he started work on several sculptures titled "Skywatchers" in response to the bombing of Hiroshima of 1945.
+Around 1948, he started work on several sculptures titled "Skywatchers" in response to the bombing of Hiroshima in 1945.

 Later in his life, he became known as a firm Marxist who detested the classist actions taken in art and was known to have spoken badly about other artists of the time who focused on art to please wealthy buyers.
-As he grew older, many knew him to converse and engage socially with many known marxists; many speculated that he followed the movement because of his struggles with poverty in his early life.
+As he grew older, many knew him to converse and engage socially with many known Marxists; many speculated that he followed the movement because of his struggles with poverty in his early life.
 He was a critic of the abstract movement and wanted to represent the world with a socially political understanding of the time.